MaximilianoRicoTabo/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= 0.8.1 - 2023-04-08 =
+* BUG FIX: Fixed issue where the checkout debug feature interfered with redirects.

 = 0.8 - 2023-03-30 =
 * SECURITY: Now stripping password data from the checkout debug email.
 Even though this is a prerelease plugin and typically run on dev/staging sites, if you were running the debug email feature on a live site, we strongly encourage you to find those emails and delete them from your email.
 * FEATURE: Added a "when" option for the checkout debug emails.
 You can now set these emails to happen on all checkout page loads, only submissions, or only when an error is thrown.